 Mammie is the story of an orphan girl who, despite her angelic Mammie’s efforts, can’t tame the ‘wild blood’ in her veins.
 The archetype of the ‘mammie’ as the saintly black woman sacrificing herself for a white family has been exposed as a nostalgic and damaging stereotype, so listening to this song now feels slightly uncomfortable.
 This is certainly the weakest solo write on the album and has dated quite badly.
 Neither the characters or the melody are particularly memorable so it is no real loss to skip this over this one as quickly as you can.

 Down From Dover is the real masterpiece on this album.
 The song perfectly illustrates Dolly’s unique singing style, her skills bring drama to every moment.
-This was the only single from the album, reaching number 40 but it went on to be one of the most covered songs of her career with versions by Skeeter Davis, Nancy Sinatra, Marianne Faithfull among others.
+This song has gone on to be one of the most covered songs of her career with versions by Skeeter Davis, Nancy Sinatra, Marianne Faithfull among others.
 A pregnant woman waits for the return of her lover, but as the song unfolds the realisation that she has been abandoned begins to dawn.
 When her child is stillborn she is almost relieved that the child will not have to endure the pain of knowing the truth.
 The arrangement of this song is so haunting, with the backing vocals echoing her pain and the wailing pedal steel towards the end.
 The theme of this song is familiar to listeners of Dolly’s work but everything combines to make her elegy powerfully memorable.
 Porter told Dolly that she wouldn’t get played on the radio if she continued to write songs like this and he was probably right.
 Soon after this album she released her infectiously upbeat song Joshua which became her first number one, and you do wonder how much of Porter’s advice influenced her direction as a songwriter.

 The album finishes with another twist in the tale song about the unfortunate consequences of a father’s cheating ways.
 The ‘Robert’ of the song is a rich boy who is always trying to meet the eye of the poor young girl telling the story.
 What Robert doesn’t realise is that he is actually the girl’s half brother.
 Yes this is a song about the awkwardness of avoiding incest and was based on Dolly’s own life experience.
 Her father had many other children and in a small town it was hard to know who was related to you.
 No wonder she left for Nashville as soon as she could.
 The song also explores the recurring theme of an abandoned mother, as well as the problems of the class divide.